smikhalevski/react-hookers/README.md

 Lock can be used for ordering asynchronous events.

-For example, you may have multiple popups that are opened independently and you want them to be opened one after another.
+For example, you may have multiple popups that are opened independently, and you want them to be opened one after another.

 ```ts